minvws/nl-rdo-manon/examples/tutorial/README.md

   us to apply different styles to our components easily.
 We've provided a basic theme called `basic-bold` that we will use in our project.

-- `sass`: This will install the Sass command line utility, which we will use to compile our Sass files into CSS.
+- `sass`: This will install the `sass` command line utility, which we will use to compile our sass files into CSS.
 This will be used to compile our `main.scss` file into a `css/main.css` file.
 And this will be called by the `build` script.

-- `scripts.build`: This script calls the Sass command line utility to compiles our `main.scss` file into a `css/main.css` file, which we will use in our HTML.
+- `scripts.build`: This script calls the `sass` command line utility to compile our `main.scss` file into a `css/main.css` file, which we will use in our HTML.

 Now, we can install the dependencies we defined by running: